 For minor offences and traffic offences it is unlikely that you will be sentenced to prison, it will be more likely that you will be given community service or ordered to pay a fine.

-If your section 10 dismissal or conditional release order good behaviour bond is revoked and you are convicted, you will be given a criminal record which can cause problems for you in the future.
+If your non conviction order good behaviour bond is revoked and you are convicted, you will be given a criminal record which can cause problems for you in the future.

-If your section 10 dismissal or conditional release order related to a driving offence, you may end up losing your licence.
+If your non conviction order related to a driving offence, you may end up losing your licence.